hackclub/some-assembly-required/README.md

 ## Writing Code
 There are many different assembly languages, depending on the processor you want to talk to.

-- X86 is the most useful but the hardest to write.
-It's used for Intel processors, which have to process a lot of data.
+- X86 is one of the most useful assembly languages, but is also one of the hardest to write.
+It's used for Intel processors, which have to process a lot of data!
+- ARM is also useful but difficult, used for the new Apple M1 processors
-- 6502 is another popular assembly language, simpler than X86, and these processors are still used in many small devices today
+- 6502 was used for older gaming systems (Atari and NES, for example), but is still used in small devices today
 - Z80 is another one you might know - remember those TI-8X calculators you may have used in school?
 Well, to program those, you'd use the Z80 assembly language!
-- RISC-V
+- RISC-V is a simpler assembly language, made for educational and research purposes

+Given that the processor on my Macbook Pro is an Intel X86-64, I will be using X86 assembly code to demonstrate assembly concepts.
+Yes, I know, my computer is old.
+Sorry.

 ### Registers

-_NOTE: fill this section out_
+In order to talk about assembly, we need to dig a bit more into what registers are.
 Like we talked about in the [saving data](#saving-data) section, registers are available for short term data storage on the CPU.

 <p align="center">
   <br />